 I have had this on my mind for a while, so I want to show you how we did it!
-This is the chicken tractor my husband and sons built.
-It had to be pulled along by an old Kubota lawn-mower.
+Below is the chicken tractor my husband and sons built.
+It had to be pulled along by our old Kubota lawn-mower.
 We encircled it by an electrified fence by Premier 1 (like this).
 Outside of that was our Great Pyrenees who made rounds all over our farm.

-Funny memory now, but back in those days my daughter loved running around on the farm and collecting eggs in a flowered skirt!
-She must have been thinking about ‘Little House On the Prairie’ farmsteading!
+Funny memory now, but back in those days my daughter loved running around on the farm and collecting eggs in a flowered skirt.
+I’m pretty sure she was thinking about ‘Little House On the Prairie’ homesteading!

-It required some work to get started, having chickens wasn’t as clean as I would have liked (OK, I’m OCD with being clean), and you have to learn a few principles of animal husbandry, but it was wonderful to have our own healthy food source right outside the door.
-It also taught our energetic young brood a lot about life and kept them happily busy without a need for TV or devices!
+It required some work to get started having chickens, it wasn’t as clean as I would have liked (OK, I’m OCD with being clean) and you have to learn a few principles of animal husbandry, but it was wonderful to have our own healthy food source right outside the door.
+It also taught our energetic young children a lot about life and kept them happily busy without a need for TV or devices!

-While this photo was taken many years ago, I still remember the pleasant feeling I would get seeing (and sometimes hearing) Charles and the girls pecking ( squawking) around.
+While these photos were taken many years ago, I still remember the pleasant feeling I would get seeing (and sometimes hearing) Charles (second from Left) and the girls pecking ( squawking) around.
 This was in many ways a blissful time for our children and ourselves, but it also was a farm and demanded a lot of our time and attention.

 While you don’t have to have a chicken tractor to keep chickens, if very easily moved, a bit away from the house where you have grass you are not using, and already have a dog to keep predators at bay, it makes a lot of sense.
-We used a solar-generated electric-fence to contain them.
+We used a solar-generated, moveable electric-fence (by Premier fencing) to contain them.

-The kids had to learn good hygiene and really wash up before they could get into the kitchen, but we should be teaching these basic skills anyway after being in a variety of public places.
+The kids had to learn good hygiene and hand-washing before they could get into the kitchen, but we should be teaching these basic skills anyway after being in a variety of public places.

 Here are a few of my favorites (some portable and some not):